git-emran/simple-notes/README.md

 Writer is a Desktop markdown application made for Vim enthusiasts.
 I use Vim constantly so I made an app that supports vim so that I can write in peace.
 Currently available only on macOS.
 It has the basic markdown feature.

 **How does it fit into my workflow?** Most of my notes are not high level documentation, they are brain dumps, disposable thoughts, or just to remember something, I write it.
 Most note taking apps does not fit into what I do as a developer.
-So I made very minimal markdown writer that is very suitable for disposable work.
-It has LSP so writing code or praciticing leetcode is easier and fast.
+So I made a very minimal markdown writer that is very suitable for disposable work.
+It has LSP so writing code or practicing leetcode is easier and fast.

 ---